What is Bluetooth Low Energy (BLE) beacon technology? How does it work?

 What is an iBeacon?

 The terms iBeacon and beacon are often used interchangeably.
 The main difference is that iBeacon is not a physical product, it’s a technology.
-It’s a trademark of Apple for their future BLE products and systems.
+It’s a trademark of Apple for their future BLE products and systems for proximity marketing.
 It is a system built into the latest version of Apple’s iOS 7 mobile operating system that lets iPhones and iPads constantly scan for Bluetooth devices nearby; they can also emit beacon signals to wake up apps on other iOS devices.

 Apple introduced iBeacon during the launch of iOS7 at the World Wide Developer Conference, in June last year.